 Take a trip to Härkeberga – just one hour’s drive from Stockholm.
-Find out how the priest lived in one of Sweden’s oldest parsonages and enjoy coffee, ice cream and homemade bread in the summer café, with the gift shop right next door.
+Find out how the curate lived in one of Sweden’s oldest parsonages and enjoy coffee, ice cream and homemade bread in the summer café, with the gift shop right next door.
 If you are on your way to Dalarna, you can take a break in Härkeberga.
 Just follow the brown sign once you have turned off for Mora in Enköping.
-Perhaps you’ll arrive in time for the popular Midsummer celebrations, Christmas market or folk music concerts organised by the local guild, Härkeberga Gille.
+Perhaps you’ll arrive in time for the popular Midsummer celebrations, Christmas market or folk music concerts organised by the local heritage guild, Härkeberga Gille.

 The Nordic Museum owns Härkeberga Kaplansgård, the residence of the parish curate, with the local heritage guild in Härkeberga being responsible for its day-to-day running.
 Step into a typical central Swedish farm, with a total of 17 red timber buildings dating from the late 1600s to the early 1800s.
 Almost all retain their thatched roofs.
 Across the courtyard stands the range of sheds separating the residential buildings from those where the animals lived, the dwelling house from the byre.
 This setup is typical of central Swedish farms.
 In those days, it was natural for a curate to be a farmer as well.
 In the middle of the farm stands a huge maple tree, the “guardian tree”, which is said to bring the family good luck and, in practical terms, protected the buildings from lightning.